woodpecker-ci/woodpecker/docs/docs/30-administration/10-server-config.md

 > Default is defined in [shared/constant/constant.go](https://github.com/woodpecker-ci/woodpecker/blob/main/shared/constant/constant.go)

-The default docker image to be used when cloning the repo
+The default docker image to be used when cloning the repo.

+It is also added to the trusted clone plugin list.

 ### `WOODPECKER_DEFAULT_PIPELINE_TIMEOUT`